dennislee22/dennislee22.github.io/docs/cml/mthread.md

     Totals Execution Time:32.62 seconds.
     ```

-# Multithreading with Threading Module in Python
+# Multithreading in Python

-Let's shift gear by executing the same code and add the Threading Module.
+Let's shift gear a bit by executing the similar code with `Threading` module.

 1. Create a CML workbench session with 1 CPU/2 GiB memory profile.